puppetlabs/gettext-setup-gem/README.md

 ## Merge Pot files rake task

 The rake task that merges .pot files is present for the internationalisation of a module.
 This task uses 'msgcat', which is only natively present on OSes that are GNU based.
-For running this task locally on another OS you will need to download the gettext pkg and install it locally: https://pkgs.org/download/gettext
+For running this task locally on another OS, you will need to download the gettext pkg and install it locally: https://pkgs.org/download/gettext

 This task will run within the gettext setup locales_path provided by GettextSetup.
 The result will be a merged pot file created from all pot files kept in this location.